emileswarts/emileswarts.github.com/_posts/2020-03-30-aws-custom-dns-in-private-subnet.md

 After applying this, from within your private subnet, you will be able to access your aws instance on `foo.bar.org`.

-Feel free to hit me up on [twitter](https://twitter.com/emileswarts)
+Feel free to hit me up on [twitter](https://twitter.com/emileswarts) with questions!